QuantEcon/lecture-python-advanced.myst/lectures/knowing_forecasts_of_others.md

 For now, we assume that this information set
 $I_t^p = \begin{bmatrix} \theta^t & \epsilon^{it} \end{bmatrix}$,
-where $z^t$ represents the infinite history of variable
+where $z^t$ represents the semi-infinite history of variable
 $z_s$ up to time $t$.

 Later we shall give firms less information.